 It can be so hard to part with your children’s baby clothes.
-They’re just so cute and tiny, so totally precious.
-And full of memories, how could you bear to give them up?
-But, maybe you’re running out of room trying to store them, and hiring a carpenter to build a new walk-in closet is not an option.
-Or maybe it doesn’t make sense to pack them away, never to be seen again.
-Maybe you want to make them a part of your everyday life, eh?
+They’re just so cute and tiny, so totally precious, and full of memories.
+How could you bear to give them up?
+But maybe you’re so strapped for space to store them, you're considering hiring a carpenter to build a new walk-in closet.
+Or maybe you just don't want to pack them away, never to be seen again.
 What’s a nostalgic mama to do?

 Luckily, there are tons of great ways to repurpose your baby clothes into awesome, useful, and decorative items.
 Here are a few of my very favorites:

 1) Stuffed Animals!
 Get out that sewing machine, because you can turn junior’s old onesie into junior’s new lovie.
 There are lots of easy tutorials out there, everything from funky little monsters to sweet little teddies.

 2) You can use up all your clothing in one grand project, by fashioning a patchwork quilt.
 Such a lovely way to preserve all your memories in one place!